 Is there a morning program?

-Yes, Wildcat Walk N Talk (morning program) starts August 23rd and runs until May 31st.
+Yes, NPS and NIS Wildcat Morning Program begin the first day of school and run until the last day or school.
 Hours of operation are 6:50AM-7:50AM, Monday through Friday.
-Students will enter into the school gymnasium where they will participate in several physical activates of their choosing for 30 minutes, they will then have the option to work on computers/IPAD or finish homework with a certified teacher.
-Breakfast is open from 7:30AM-7:55AM.
+NIS students will enter into the school gymnasium where they will participate in several physical activates of their choosing for 30 minutes, they will then have the option to work on computers/IPAD or finish homework with a certified teacher.
+NPS students will enter through the front doors of the Primary.
+Students will enjoy a healthy breakfast before school from 7:30AM-7:55AM.

 Who leads programming?

 Clubs are lead by certified or classified Newport Independent Schools’ personnel.
 This allows students the opportunity to get to know their school-day staff on a deeper, more personal level during out of school hours.